-SCI 106: Introductory Oceanography (3 credits)
+SCI 106: Introductory Oceanography (3 credits) 45 lecture hours

-Prerequisites: MAT 81; ENG 82 (For ESL: ELI 82W) or appropriate ACCUPLACER scores
+Prerequisites: MAT 81; ENG 82 or appropriate course waivers or ACCUPLACER scores

 The life of the sea is studied in terms of its interactions with the rest of the environment.
 Lectures, labs, and field trips explore oceanic phenomena.
 It is frequently offered as a telecourse.